imsathiya17/imsathiya17/README.md

 In my free time, I enjoy listening to music, watching tennis matches, and following cricket tournaments.
 These hobbies help me to unwind and take my mind off work while also allowing me to stay connected to my interests outside of my career.

-Interested in UXUI, Blockchain, and Amazon Web Services.
+Interested in AI, Blockchain, and Cloud based technologies.

-- 🏢 &nbsp;Data Engineer, Full stack engineer &  Mentor
+- 🏢 &nbsp;Data engineer, Full stack engineer &  Mentor
 - 🌱 &nbsp;Currently learning Solidity & Rust.
-- 💬 &nbsp;I would be happy to help you learn Data engineering, API & Web development
+- 💬 &nbsp;I would be happy to help you learn Data engineering, Data quality, Data visualizations, API & Web development

 ## Open to